ohmlabs/ohm/tutorials/readme.md

 # Server Administration
-I know that it may trouble some people to see mobile lumped together like that but I won't get into the details of how to design a website for the millions of possible screen sizes that can be encountered in that space.
-I will write a blog post later on the subject of [responsive design](http://bradfrost.github.com/this-is-responsive/index.html).

 As a developer I began making websites with zero server administration experience.
 I used commercial web hosting services that were both terribly interfaced and extremely limited (GoDaddy, Yahoo, etc.) As the sophistication of the things that I decided to build began to outgrow these services I decided that it was worth my time to learn to deploy a site using Amazon Web Services.
 Many of the webs most successful companies (Netflix, Tumblr, etc.) and most startups heavily rely on AWS, as it is very competitively priced.
 Unfortunately, for most front-end developers, learning to use these services is a daunting task.
 The purpose of this post is to guide a front-end engineer like myself through using AWS.